 1. Retail Spaces: Greater Grand Crossing’s main commercial corridors, particularly along 75th Street, 79th Street, and Cottage Grove Avenue, are home to a variety of retail businesses.
 These areas are bustling with activity, offering everything from grocery stores and restaurants to small shops and service-oriented businesses catering to residents’ needs.

-2. Office Spaces: While Greater Grand Crossing is primarily residential, there are opportunities for small office spaces, particularly for healthcare providers, legal practices, real estate agencies, and professional services.
+2. Chicago Office Spaces: While Greater Grand Crossing is primarily residential, there are opportunities for small office spaces, particularly for healthcare providers, legal practices, real estate agencies, and professional services.
 These offices are often located in converted residential properties or small commercial buildings along major streets, providing convenient access for clients and employees.

 3. Mixed-Use Developments: Mixed-use properties are increasingly common in Greater Grand Crossing, especially along its key commercial streets.
 These developments typically feature ground-floor retail or office spaces with residential units above, providing a steady income stream for investors while contributing to the neighborhood’s urban vitality.